dhir5225/Decision-Tree/README.md

 ### 1.Pruning Decision Trees

-The splitting process results in fully grown trees until the stopping criteria are reached.
+The performance of a tree can be further increased by pruning.
+It involves removing the branches that make use of features having low importance.
+This way, we reduce the complexity of tree, and thus increasing its predictive power by reducing overfitting.The splitting process results in fully grown trees until the stopping criteria are reached.
 But, the fully grown tree is likely to overfit the data, leading to poor accuracy on unseen data.

 In pruning, you trim off the branches of the tree, i.e., remove the decision nodes starting from the leaf node such that the overall accuracy is not disturbed.
 This is done by segregating the actual training set into two sets: training data set, D and validation data set, V. Prepare the decision tree using the segregated training data set, D. Then continue trimming the tree accordingly to optimize the accuracy of the validation data set, V.